 Even though Chromebooks have no PrtSc buttons, you can still easily take screenshots using a combination of two buttons.

-Press Ctrl + Switch Window buttons at once.
+Press Ctrl + Switch Window buttons at the same time.
 The screenshot will appear in the Downloads folder.

 If you're using a standard keyboard, Ctrl + F5 will do the trick.